-Your classroom environment can be tailored to help ensure that classroom instruction serves students with all types of learning styles and accommodates students with disabilities.
+Your course can be designed to help ensure that the learning of all students is maximized, including those with different learning styles and disabilities.

-A student’s need for accommodations may be minimized through the use of universal design for learning.
+A student’s need for accommodations may be minimized through the use of universal design of instruction.
 Universal design promotes an equitable, flexible, fully accessible learning environment designed to meet the needs of diverse learners using multiple means of engagement, expression and representation.

 Universal Design Suggestions

-- Using Panopto (lecture capture), which helps eliminate the need for Notetakers
+- Using Panopto (lecture capture), which helps reduce the need for notetakers

 - Using captioned videos, films and other audio presentations

 - Providing texts in alternative formats